estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 🥰

 Even more woohoo today!
 I got the tooltip I wanted!!
 It looks fantabulous.
 I feel like a D3 powerhouse, and although I am moving slow, I am confident I can get most of this project done very quickly.

+### Day 27

+**Focus:** D3 Project

+**Enthusiasm:** 😌

+Honestly wish I had more time, deadline coming up!
+I packaged up the charts into a nice set of functions to draw them, and will work on scrollytelling today or tomorrow (soon) 👀